No Cav: Landscape impact

 Quarries cause the irreversible modification with very high landscape impact on the geomorphology of the places, including some peaks and ridges, thanks to the exemption arranged by Tuscany Region.
 Such damages have also affected the profiles of some of the highest and most significant mountains in the range.
 The landscape impact is of such magnitude that it is visible in photographs taken by the European space mission Copernicus Sentinel-2 satellite.

 Examples of these irreversible changes are the disappearance of the Falcovaia Peak, whose peak was entirely removed by the Cervaiole Quarry, the lowering of several tens of meters of the Focolaccia Pass by the Piastramarina Quarry, and the loss of the summit cusp of Carchio Mount.

 The Tuscany Region, in derogation of the Italian Code of Cultural Heritage and Landscape that protects "the mountains for the part exceeding 1,600 meters above sea level for the Alpine chain and 1,200 meters above sea level for the Apennine chain and islands, glaciers and glacial cirques, parks and national or regional reserves, as well as the territories of external protection of parks" allows excavation even beyond 1,200 m above sea level and in the areas of the Regional Natural Park of the Apuan Alps.
 For this reason, in 2020 the Europa Verde party, which aims to close the quarries in the park and to repeal the regional exemptions, has raised the issue in the institutional office and has proposed a referendum to repeal these regional laws.

 Because of environmental protection deemed insufficient, Il Fatto Quotidiano called the Parco naturale regionale delle Alpi Apuane a "joke regional park".

-Also from a hiking, mountaineering and speleological point of view, the Apuan Alps are a territory of great value, rich in trails, vie ferrate (the one on Mount Procinto, opened in 1893, is the oldest in Italy), climbing routes and karst cavities, whose very existence is often threatened by the quarrying activity, mountain huts and bivouac shelters.
+From a hiking, mountaineering and speleological point of view, the Apuan Alps have many trails, vie ferrate (the one on Mount Procinto, opened in 1893, is the oldest in Italy), climbing routes and karst cavities, whose existence is often threatened by quarrying activity, mountain huts and bivouac shelters.
 In addition, several stages of the Grand Italian Trail are located in the mountain range.
 There are also numerous ancient roads and paths including the Via Vandelli and the Via del Volto Santo.

 Finally, in addition to the landscape damage due to the irreversible change of places, also the presence of machinery and industrial infrastructure of the quarries are a source of visual pollution of an area of high landscape value.